axelbad/TestMeta/README.md

 ### Usage

-The main entry point of the application is [index.php](http://_vscodecontentref_/4).
+The main entry point of the application is [index.php].
 It initializes the configuration and resizes an image.

 ### Configuration

 The configuration is handled by the `handleConfig` class, which loads values from an XML file.
-The XML configuration file is located at [myConfig.xml](http://_vscodecontentref_/5).
+The XML configuration file is located at [myConfig.xml].

 ### Image Resizing